geoloqi/Geoloqi-Android-SDK/README.md

 ### AndroidManifest.xml

 You'll need to update your project's `AndroidManifest.xml` to include certain permissions and enable the tracking service.
+Replace any instance of the string `com.geoloqi.android.sample` with your package name or push messaging may fail to work correctly.

 ```xml
     <uses-permission android:name="android.permission.INTERNET" />